datryllic/alchemiscale-k8s/README.md

 8. Set your desired settings for the compute services in [compute/synchronous-compute-settings.yaml](compute/synchronous-compute-settings.yaml).
    Deploy these as a secret: `bash compute/secrets.sh`.
+   Refer to the [alchemiscale compute documentation](https://docs.alchemiscale.org/en/latest/compute.html#kubernetes-cluster) for more details.

 9. Set desired number of replicas in [compute/compute-services.yaml](compute/compute-services.yaml).
    Deploy compute services: `kubectl apply -f compute/compute-services.yaml`